Non-profit research centre

 In October 1991, IBPGR became the International Plant Genetic Resources Institute (IPGRI) and in January 1994 IPGRI began operating as one of the centres of what was then called the Consultative Group on International Agricultural Research (CGIAR).
 At the request of the CGIAR, IPGRI took over the governance and administration of the International Network for the Improvement of Banana and Plantain (INIBAP) in 1994.

-In 2006, IPGRI and INIBAP changed their operating name to Bioversity International.
+On the 1st of December 2006, IPGRI and INIBAP changed their operating name to Bioversity International.
 The name change also marked a shift towards the promotion of conservation through use, with an emphasis on improving the lives of poor people.
 The institute has since expanded its focus from strictly plant genetic resources to include animals, microbes and other aspects of agricultural biodiversity.

 Research on bananas